-The grains, soups, and salads are the primary components of his diet.
+Grains, soups, and salads are the primary components of his diet.
 If he feels hungry between meals.
 Foods that are low in fat and high in fiber make insulin work more effectively, so eating them is important.

-There are certain foods, such as meat, dairy, and other products derived from animals, that are not meant for humans to consume, and throughout recorded history, the typical human diet has consisted of mostly starches.
+There are certain foods, such as meat, dairy, and other products derived from animals, that are not meant for humans to consume, and throughout recorded history, the typical human diet has consisted mostly of starches.